Introduction to OCaml

 let l'' = tl_exn l' (* So to get tail of tail, take tail of l' not 2 x tail of l!
 THREAD the state! *)

-tl_exn [];; (* Raise an exception if the list had no tail *)
+tl_exn [];; (* Raises an `invalid_arg` exception if the list had no tail *)

 • An alternative to avoid the exception effect is to return Ok/Error: